Menthalion/FateProvidence/README.md

 Since skills are tied to specific types of actions, they might turn one roll skill checks in core Fates into consecutive ones / challenges in F&P. Use these as opportunities for narrative instead of extra busywork.
 If some become routine and lack tension, suggest the player make it a bonus stunt on the higher skill, or offer the table to make it a free swap stunt.

 ### Teamwork
 For teamwork to apply, both characters need to have narrative license to use a skill.
-If the narrative licenses of participants are in opposition *(like a faith healer assisting a surgeon)*, the table needs to make a decision.
+If the narrative licenses of participants are in opposition *(like a faith healer assisting a surgeon)*, the table decides.

 ## Creation and progression